-dynamic_reorder Environment Variable
+dynamic_reorder

 Determines whether dynamic reordering is active.
 If this variable is set, dynamic reordering will take place as described above.
 If not set (default), no dynamic reordering will occur.
-This variable can also be set by passing -dynamic command line option when invoking NuSMV.
+This variable can also be set by passing -dynamic command line option when invoking NUSMV.

-reorder_method Environment Variable

-Specifies the ordering method to be used when dynamic variable reordering is fired.
-The possible values, corresponding to the reordering methods available with the CUDD package, are listed below.
-The default value is sift.

-Moves each variable throughout the order to find an optimal position for that variable (assuming all other variables are fixed).
-This generally achieves greater size reductions than the window method, but is slower.

-Pairs of variables are randomly chosen, and swapped in the order.
+reorder_method Environment Variable used when dynamic variable reordering is fired.
+The e reordering methods available with the CUDD pack-lue is sift. sift: Moves each variable throughout the order to find an opti- mal position for that variable (assuming all other variables are fixed).
+This generally achieves greater size reductions than the window method, but is slower. random: Pairs of variables are randomly chosen, and swapped in the order.
 The swap is performed by a series of swaps of adjacent variables.
 The best order among those obtained by the series of swaps is retained.
-The number of pairs chosen for swapping equals the number of variables in the diagram.

-$^{^{1}}$ To be exact, $M{1} \subseteq M{2}$, where M{1} is the model from which the trace was generated, and M{2} is the currently loaded, and built, model.
-Note however, that this may mean that the trace is not valid for the model M{2} .

-random_pivot: Same as random, but the two variables are chosen so that the first is above the variable with the largest number of nodes, and the second is below that variable.
-In case there are several variables tied for the maximum number of nodes, the one closest to the root is used.

-sift_converge: The sift method is iterated until no further improvement is obtained.

-symmetry_sift: This method is an implementation of symmetric sifting.
-It is similar to sifting, with one addition: Variables that become adjacent during sifting are tested for symmetry.
+The number of pairs chosen for swapping equals the number of variables in the diagram. random_pivot: Same as random, but the two variables are chosen so that the first is above the variable with the largest num- ber of nodes, and the second is below that variable.
+In case there are several variables tied for the maximum number of nodes, the one closest to the root is used. sift_converge: The sift method is iterated until no further improvement is obtained. symmetry_sift: This method is an implementation of symmetric sifting.
+It is similar to sifting, with one addition: Variables that be- come adjacent during sifting are tested for symmetry.
 If they are symmetric, they are linked in a group.
-Sifting then continues with a group being moved, instead of a single variable.

-symmetry_sift_converge: The symmetry_sift method is iterated until no further improvement is obtained.

-window2: window3:

-window4: Permutes the variables within windows of n adjacent variables, where n can be either 2, 3 or 4, so as to minimize the overall BDD size.
+Sifting then continues with a group being moved, instead of a sin- gle variable. symmetry_sift_converge: The symmetry_sift method is iterated until no further improvement is obtained. window2: window3: window4: Permutes the variables within windows of n adjacent variables, where n can be either 2, 3 or 4, so as to minimize the overall BDD size.

-window2_converge: window3_converge:

-window4_converge: The window $\{2,3,4\}$ method is iterated until no further improvement is obtained.

-group_sift: This method is similar to symmetry_sift, but uses more general criteria to create groups.

-group_sift_converge: The group_sift method is iterated until no further improvement is obtained.

-annealing: This method is an implementation of simulated annealing for variable ordering.
-This method is potentially very slow.

-genetic: This method is an implementation of a genetic algorithm for variable ordering.
-This method is potentially very slow.

-exact: This method implements a dynamic programming ap-

-proach to exact reordering.
+window2_converge: window3_converge: window4_converge: The window{2, 3, 4} method is iterated until no further improvement is obtained. group_sift: This method is similar to symmetry_sift, but uses more general criteria to create groups. group_sift_converge: The group_sift method is iterated until no further improvement is obtained. annealing: This method is an implementation of simulated annealing for variable ordering.
+This method is potentially very slow. genetic: This method is an implementation of a genetic algorithm for variable ordering.
+This method is potentially very slow. exact: This method implements a dynamic programming approach to exact reordering.
 It only stores one BDD at a time.
 Therefore, it is relatively efficient in terms of memory.
-Compared to other reordering strategies, it is very slow, and is not recommended for more than 16 boolean variables.

-linear: This method is a combination of sifting and linear
+Compared to other reordering strategies, it is very slow, and is not recommended for more than 16 boolean variables. linear: This method is a combination of sifting and linear transformations. linear_conv: The linear method is iterated until no further improve- ment is obtained. dynamic_var_ordering - Deals with a the dynamic variable order- Command uynanne_var_oruering - Deuts with l Command dynamic_var_ordering [-d] [-e <method>] [-f <method>] [-h]

-transformations.

-linear_conv: The linear method is iterated until no further improvement is obtained.

-dynamic_var_ordering - Deals with the dynamic variable ordering.

-dynamic_var_ordering [-d] [-e <method>] [-f <method>] [-h]